 Many of Tombstone’s legendary lawmen and outlaws regularly did business with Smith; the day before the shootout at the OK Corral on Oct.
 26, 1881, “Cow-Boys” Ike Clanton and Tom McLaury made deposits with Smith at the Pima County Bank, located in Smith’s mercantile building.

-Above: Members of the “Cow-Boy” faction that was at odds with the Earps.
+Above: Members of the “Cow-Boy” faction who were at odds with the Earps.
 Ike Clanton, Johnny Ringo, Cochise County Sheriff John Behan and a purported photo of William “Curley Bill” Brocius.

 Allegedly, a day or so before the gunfight occurred, Wyatt Earp took delivery of a special frock coat from P. W. Smith’s mercantile store: supposedly a mackinaw with lined pockets and made in dark blue heavy jean or canvas.
 The pockets were supposed to be lined with stiff leather, doubling as holsters to hide Earp’s pistols.
 It was reported that Earp was wearing this coat during the famous gunfight.

 Above: One of the seemingly endless number of classic scenes from the 1993 production of Tombstone.
 Source: Youtube/Hollywood Pictures.

 On the day of the shooting, one of Smith’s employees, J. H. Batcher, was coming back to the mercantile store, following a few feet behind Wyatt Earp, who was walking in the same direction.
 He witnessed the famous confrontation between Tom McLaury and Wyatt, which ended when Earp slapped McLaury and then smacked him on the head with the butt of his pistol.
 This incident, along with Doc Holliday’s earlier confrontation with Ike Clanton, would touch off the gunfight a few hours later.
 Batcher would later be called to testify in court as to what he had seen that day.